xchopin/OpenLRW-scripts/README.md

 - ##### Import the events from the 24 last hours

-> It queries a temporary table that contains the events on the 24 last hours.
+> It queries a temporary table that contains the events oF the 24 last hours.

 ```
 $ python collection/Events/Moodle/import_last_events.py